 Nothing in this regulation shall prevent the resolution of a complaint administratively by written agreement with mutual consent of the parties involved.
 Such disposition shall be final and there shall be no subsequent proceedings.

-If an alleged violation of the Student Code of Conduct is not handled through other appropriate channels, is not dismissed, or is not settled informally, then the Assistant Vice President, Student Life, or designee, may present in correspondence formal charges to the student.
+If an alleged violation of the Student Code of Conduct is not handled through other appropriate channels, is not dismissed, or is not settled informally, then the Associate Vice President, Student Life, or designee, may present in correspondence formal charges to the student.

 Notice of Allegations.
 The allegations of charges shall be in correspondence via email and include: the specific Student Code of Conduct violations, a brief description of alleged offenses, the student’s rights, and a request to schedule the Initial Review.

-If a hold on registration is not already in effect, as an interim action, upon issuing the Notice of Charges the Assistant Vice President, Student Life, or designee, may place a hold on registration until final disposition of the complaint.
+If a hold on registration is not already in effect, as an interim action, upon issuing the Notice of Charges the Associate Vice President, Student Life, or designee, may place a hold on registration until final disposition of the complaint.

 Initial Review.
 After the Notice of Charges has been issued, the Initial Review will be scheduled.